 Cooperative for Education, or CoEd for short, is a 501(c)(3) nonprofit organization with offices in Cincinnati, Ohio and Guatemala City.
 Our mission is to break the cycle of poverty in Guatemala through education.
 It all started back in 1996, when Jeff Berninger felt moved to do something about the poverty he saw in Guatemala as a volunteer and was inspired to invite his brother, Joe, to join his efforts.
 They left their private-sector careers in the US and got their very first grant to buy textbooks for an impoverished school on the outskirts of Guatemala’s capital—and CoEd was born.
 We’ve expanded since then to address the country’s deep need for quality education.

-We started providing scholarships in 2000—meaning we’ve had over 15 years of experience giving students the tools they need to make it all the way to graduation.
+We started providing scholarships in 2000—meaning we’ve had over 17 years of experience giving students the tools they need to make it all the way to graduation.
 Although girls have the greatest need for access to education, we’ve found great benefits by including boys in our program too.
-When boys are selected for scholarships, communities more readily accept and support the program, and the values of diversity and gender equality are introduced to both girls and boys.
+When boys are selected for the program, communities more readily accept and support the program, and the values of diversity and gender equality are introduced to both girls and boys.

 “Our goal is to educate not just the students, but the parents on the value of education.
 We need to help them understand that the sacrifices they’re making to keep their kids in school—one less pair of hands in the fields, one less daily income today—will all be worth it in the future.”